Omar-Ahmed-Dt/End-to-End-DevOps-Project-NodeJS-Postgres/README.md

    ```

 This script will execute another script `ecr-img-delete.sh` which will delete all the images on the `ECR` to make sure the `ECR` is empty then `terraform` commands to destroy all resources related to your deployment.
 It is essential to verify that the script has completed successfully to ensure that all resources have been cleaned up and no unexpected costs are incurred.

-## Support

-If you encounter any issues or require assistance, please file an issue in the repository.

-## Contributing

-Contributions are welcome!
-Please open a pull request with your proposed changes.